Last updated 12/15/2017

 It’s not to say that you shouldn’t use ornamental graphics, but make sure they’re not getting in the way of users being able to perform the tasks they want to on your site.
 If that big photo of your dog is drawing all the attention and people are missing your “buy now” button, Fido’s got to go.

-Pro tip: Studies suggest that stock imagery that is not relevant to your site’s purpose can actually hurt your credibility, so be careful in your selection.
+Bonus tip: Studies suggest that stock imagery that is not relevant to your site’s purpose can actually hurt your credibility, so be careful in your selection.
 Human faces are especially powerful — it’s better to show real people using real photography wherever you can.
 Carry this rule through to your social media sharing graphics as well.

 Showing real photos of you, and of your office or office building, are cited as credibility indicators by Stanford.
 Do that unless you have a super good reason not to.
 Users want to know you’re real and legit.
 BTW, this is another reason why stock images of people and office buildings turn people off — they can tell you’re trying to present yourself as something you’re not.

 So, the rest of what she had say — as authentic and smart as it may have been — didn’t matter.
 I couldn’t get over how she was presenting her business and I quickly left the site.
+I clicked away.

 Maybe this has you thinking:

 “But I gotta be ME!
 I want to be authentic and show my personality so I attract the people who ‘get’ me!
 I don’t want haters to hire me anyway!”

 YES!
 That’s the goal!
 I could not agree more!
 You don’t need to appeal to everyone, just the right people, and you don’t need to design something you don’t like looking at, you should love it too!
 But when it comes to credibility, it’s not just about you.
 It’s about resonating with your dream customers by conveying the right message, it’s striking the perfect balance between authenticity and relevancy to your audience.